 Use the toolbar buttons to work with the graph:

 Item Description Click this icon to increase the scale of the diagram.
 Alternatively, press NumPad+.
 Click this icon to decrease the scale of the diagram.
 Alternatively, press NumPad-.
 Click this icon to restore the actual size of the diagram.
 Click this icon to make the contents fit into the current diagram size.
-Click this icon to apply the current layout, selected from the Layout node of the diagram context menu.
-Click this icon to scale the diagram to the edges of the window.
-Click this icon to copy the diagram into the clipboard.
-Click this icon and then select any diagram area with the mouse cursor: the selected area will be copied into the clipboard.
+Click this icon to apply the current layout, selected from the diagram context menu.
 Click this icon to save the current diagram in the specified location as xml file.
 Click this icon to save the diagram in an image file with the specified name and path.
 The possible formats are: jpeg, png, svg, svgz, or gif.
 Click this icon to print the diagram.

 Review the existing cProfile snapshots